 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Ocean View is worth considering.

 Ocean View is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 As is often the case in a small town, Ocean View doesn't have a public transportation system that people use for their commute.

-The citizens of Ocean View are very well educated compared to the average community in the nation: 37.77% of adults in Ocean View have a bachelor's degree or even advanced degree.
+The education level of Ocean View citizens is very high relative to the national average among all cities (21.84%): 37.77% of adults in Ocean View have a bachelor's degree or even advanced degree.

 The per capita income in Ocean View in 2010 was $43,692, which is wealthy relative to Delaware and the nation.
 This equates to an annual income of $174,768 for a family of four.

 The people who call Ocean View home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ocean View residents report their race to be White, followed by Asian.
 Important ancestries of people in Ocean View include German, English, Italian, and Polish.

 The most common language spoken in Ocean View is English.
 Other important languages spoken here include Spanish and Chinese.